-Join Cris Ippolite for an in-depth discussion in this video Adding a join table, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Adding a join table, part of FileMaker Pro: Relational Database Design.

 - We have discussed the potential problems…with leaving a many to many relationship…in your database solution.…Again, FileMaker allows many to many relationships,…so why do we wanna avoid them?…To review, the issues that we mentioned…in the actor in movie's many to many relationship were,…that we wanted to create a report that list all the actors,…their roles, salary, and total salary…for all the roles they've ever played,…but we didn't have a context or table…to be able to based that off of.…And also, we ran into issues with storing character names…and salaries for each role because again,…no table exists for a role.…